huggingface/hub-docs/tasks/src/image-to-image/about.md

 Pix2Pix is a popular model used for image to image translation tasks.
 It is based on a conditional-GAN (generative adversarial network) where instead of a noise vector a 2D image is given as input.
 More information about Pix2Pix can be retrieved from this [link](https://phillipi.github.io/pix2pix/) where the associated paper and the GitHub repository can be found.

 Below images show some of the examples shared in the paper that can be obtained using Pix2Pix.
-There are various cases this model can be applied to.
-It may do relatively simple things like converting a grayscale image to its colored version.
-But more importantly it can generate realistic pictures from rough sketches (as in the purse example) or from painting like images (as in the street and facade examples below).
+There are various cases this model can be applied on.
+It is capable of relatively simpler things, e.g. converting a grayscale image to its colored version.
+But more importantly, it can generate realistic pictures from rough sketches (can be seen in the purse example) or from painting-like images (can be seen in the street and facade examples below).

 <img src="/tasks/assets/image-to-image/pix2pix_examples.jpg" alt="Alt text" title="Optional title">